mcdeck/van-porten.de/_posts/2010-07-05-making-bugzilla-run-on-windows-with-xampp.md

 author: Oliver van Porten
 redirect_from:
   - /2010/07/making-bugzilla-run-on-windows-with-xampp/

+excerpt: In this post we look at making Bugzilla run on Windows with XAMPP
 ---
 I was struggling a bit with making Bugzilla 2.2 work on my Windows XAMPP.
 I kept getting error about child processes not being able to start.
 The logs said this: